narslan/posixmq/README.md

 ### posixmq

 This package provides two things:
-A wrapper around posix message queue.
+A wrapper around posix message queues.
-It allows monitoring the queues via epoll.
+It allows real time monitoring the queues through epoll.

-To listen a queue
+To listen on a queue
 ```sh
 go run cmd/posixmq-listener/main.go sample_queue
 ```